There are multiple ways to stay safe and survive your gluten-free summer cookout!

 Do you need to inform everyone about your gluten-free allergy?

 Honestly, do what makes you comfortable.
-There’s a lot to understand with food allergies, and many have NO understanding at all.
+There’s a lot to understand, and many have NO idea how to be GF.

-Most are not keyed into how you live with food allergies until it impacts their family.
+Most are not keyed into how you live gluten-free until it impacts their family.
 If they don’t want to hear about it, let it be.
 If they do, take some time to educate your family and friends on what they want to know.

 Don’t stay in on these